dmbarbour/glas/docs/GlasApps.md

 A configuration can describe who the user trusts or how to find this information.
 With a few conventions, when loading files we could poke around within a folder or repository for signed manifests and certifications of public signatures.
 A compiler can generate record of sources contributing to each definition - locations, secure hashes, other definitions, etc. - even accounting for overrides and 'eval' of macros.

 Instead of a binary decision for the entire application, perhaps we can isolate trust to specific definitions.
 Via annotations, some trusted definitions might express that they properly sandbox FFI, permitting calls from less-trusted definitions.
-And perhaps we can support a gradient of trust with our signatures, e.g. trust with specific roles, such as access to the filesystem instead of full FFI.
+And perhaps we can express a gradient of trust with our signatures, e.g. that a given definition can be trusted with 'filesystem access' instead of a role like 'full FFI access'.

 Ultimately, we can run untrusted applications in trusted sandboxes, and a trusted application adapter can construct sandboxes upon request based on application settings.
 If the application asks for more authority than it's trusted to receive, the adapter won't stop it: the adapter only observes application settings and runtime version info, it's ignorant of security concerns.
 Instead, it's the runtime that would look at the final web of definitions and say "no, this untrusted definition is using FFI".
 At that point, we can abandon the app, sandbox the app, or extend trust.